-So how does an account-based marketing strategy help you achieve your business goals?
+So how can you build a solid ABM strategy that will help you achieve your business goals?

 What is Account-Based Marketing?